-Coworking, even though it’s a very recent development in India, it has transformed into an industry with diverse network of spaces and communities of all types and styles.
+Coworking, even though it’s a very recent development in India, has transformed into an industry with a diverse network of spaces and communities of all types and styles.
 Even then, people seem to have a lot of misunderstandings about coworking owing to the myths that prevail regarding it.
 Below are some common myths related to coworking spaces which you must know.

 1. Coworking spaces are for small businesses

 When it comes down to business, people have different rules to follow.
-The same applies to coworking spaces; some coworking are accessible by all while some are very specific about what kind of businesses can access their facility.
+The same applies to coworking spaces; some coworking is accessible by all while some are very specific about what kind of businesses can access their facility.
 This doesn’t mean coworking spaces aren’t for big enterprises or vice versa.

 2. They are extremely expensive

 Opposed to the belief, coworking space is much affordable than renting a traditional workspace.
-At coworking spaces you pay the cost of number of seats you use, which can be cut down or increased later as per the requirement.
-On the contrary, setting up a new office in traditional workspace is overly expensive.
+At coworking spaces, you pay the cost of the number of seats you use, which can be cut down or increased later as per the requirement.
+On the contrary, setting up a new office in the traditional workspace is overly expensive.
 Even then, enterprises have very limited flexibility to expand or cut down their leased space.